Is it sometimes hard for you to stop overspending your money? Try out the cash envelope system to track your money and make a proper budgeting plan.

 One of the main advantages of using the cash envelope system to track money is that it is inexpensive to use.
 This method can help you to avoid unnecessary spending.

-Studies show that consumers spend more money while using credit cards as compared to paying in cash.
+Studies show that most of the consumers spend more bucks while using debit/credit cards as compared to making payments in cash.

 What is the Cash Envelope System?